jullebli/minesweeperBot/documentation/testingDocumentation.md

 # Documentation for testing

 The bots have been tested manually and checked that they function as they should.
-A lot of prints have been added to help manual testing.
-Some classes offer methods that help converting the squares and sets to a readable understandable String value.
+A lot of prints have been added to help manual testing but they have been feleted from the final form of the project.
+Some classes offer methods that help manual testing by converting the squares and sets to a readable understandable String value.

 ## Unit test

-Due to the randomness in the making of a board, the bots have few Unit tests.
+Due to the randomness in the making of a board and the bots's decisions, the bots have few Unit tests.
+For the bots it is most important to test that every lost game end with a random open move.
 My own datastructures (MyList and Myset) are tested extensively except for the performance evaluator.

 Jacoco report:
 <img src="https://github.com/jullebli/minesweeperBot/blob/master/documentation/pictures/jacocoResults.png" />

 ## Manual testing

 The bots have been tested manually several times.
 First during creation and adding new operations and also after implementing my own data structures MyList and MySet.
 These tests helped to see the difference in performance when using LinkedHashSet vs MySet in NaiveSinglePointBot.
 To other bots there was no major difference in performance when LinkedHashSet sets were changed to Myset sets.
+Using LinkedHashSet sets helped in making the bots execution more deterministic which is essential in finding bugs and figuring out the order in which the bot makes decisions.

 ### Help bot